filamentgroup/glyphhanger/README.md

 # use without a URL (useful for manual subsetting)
 > glyphhanger --whitelist=ABCD --subset=*.ttf

+# Use without a URL to output a unicode-range
+> glyphhanger --whitelist=ABCD
+> glyphhanger --US_ASCII
+> glyphhanger --US_ASCII --whitelist=ABCD
 ```

 ### Use the spider to gather URLs from links